Tureckiy-zart/TUI/docs/workflows/foundation/COMPONENT_CREATION_PIPELINE.md

 ### Exit Criteria

+- [ ] Component creation report created at canonical path: `docs/reports/creation/{ComponentName}_CREATION_REPORT.md`
 - [ ] Component does NOT exist in codebase
 - [ ] Component is NOT locked in Foundation layer
 - [ ] Component name does NOT conflict with Foundation components
 - [ ] Extension layer is appropriate (verified against Extension Authority)
-- [ ] Authority check results documented
+- [ ] Authority check results documented in report C0 section

 ### Reference